PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Figure out what to measure and become obsessed with increasing the quantity and quality of whtever it is tht you or your division produces.
 A good manager knows how to create a game out of their work and further knows how to guide their team members to victory.

+Day 53 How to Manage People: Create Streamlined Processes

+Hold a series of meetings in which you and your team analyze your processes and answer the question: How can you make things better?
+Much money is lost in inefficiencies...
+...making the machine more efficient is about improving the activity-to-output ratio.
+We want to constantly ask ourselves how we can get more output out of our activity.
+The undelying question is: How can we produce more of what we produce without losing quality or increasing activity?
+Another quesion you want to ask in order to improve the output and efficency of your division is: What is the limiting factor in our division, and how can we decrease that limitation?